nordic-institute/misp2-web-app/docs/misp2_installation_manual_18.04.md

 sudo chown tomcat8:tomcat8 mid_trust_store.p12
 ```

-In the configuration file, parameters `mobileID.rest.relyingPartyUUID` and
+In the configuration file, parameters `mobileID.rest.relyingPartyUUID`, `mobileID.rest.hostUrl`
-`mobileID.rest.relyingPartyName` must be set up with the correct value.
+and `mobileID.rest.relyingPartyName` must be set up with the correct value.
 The
 Certification Centre ([SK ID
 Solutions](https://www.skidsolutions.eu/en/services/mobile-id/technical-information-mid-rest-api/))
 assigns the respective service name value to every institution.

+In addition `auth.mobileID` must be set to `true` for the authentication
+method to be enabled.

 The parameters `mobileID.rest.trustStore.password` and
 `mobileID.rest.trustStore.path` should be updated so that the path variable